osm-merge/osm-merge/docs/trails.md

 detailed wiki page on the [Forest Service Data](https://wiki.openstreetmap.org/wiki/US_Forest_Service_Data).
 The conversion process handles most of the implementation details.

+These files all use a NAD83 CRS, so have to be reprojected to NAD84 to be spatially accurate.
+This can be fixed using QGIS, or on the command line using ogr2ogr:

+	ogr2ogr -t_srs EPSG:4326 -s_srs EPSG:4269 outfile infile

+# Reference numbers

+In a few areas I've looked at are in both the MVUM dataset, and the Trails (no vehicles) dataset, which is a bit confusing.
+The MVUM and the Trail reference nunbers aren't the same.
+In the converted output file it'll have the Trail number, not the MVUM one.
+Something to consider around editing time.

 # Kept Fields